DestanT/blackjack-3-minute-challenge/README.md

  * For dealing a single card.
  * When the dealer flips their facedown card to face up.
  * A 'ding' for when the player wins a hand.
- * An 'awww' for when the player loses a hand.
+ * An 'aww' for when the player loses a hand.
  * Deck shuffle.
  * Two distinctive sounds for when placing a bet..
  * ..and when deducting from a bet.
  * Glass smashing - when the player 'busts' their hand (exceeds 21).
  * A 'boing' sound for when the player does something they shouldn't.
- * And finally a sound of poker chips being pushed around for when the player collects their winnings.
+ * And finally the sound of poker chips being pushed around for when the player collects their winnings.

 ## Future Features/Roadmap